GabryelLIA/light_tattoo_artist_website/README.md

 # Cocosmos Website

 A modern, immersive website for a creative artist portfolio, built with HTML, CSS, and Alpine.js.
-This project features smooth animations, interactive elements, and a cohesive dark theme design.
+This project features smooth animations, interactive elements, a cosmic-themed navigation menu, and a cohesive dark theme design.

 ## Getting Started